 What this also means is that you will have to be flexible about when your plane departs.
-Major holidays limit the amount of seats available to frequent flyers, making it harder to redeem points during peak times of year.
+Major holidays limit the number of seats available to frequent flyers, making it harder to redeem points during peak times of the year.

 For example, some airlines charge a fee to travelers booking the flight at the very last minute.
 Check ahead of time to make sure your savings are still worth any potential extra costs.

-What are other ways to get airline miles?
+What are other ways to earn airline miles?

 - Some banks offer miles to new customers for opening up an account.
 Depending on the bank and the type of account (such as an investment account), the miles can be a lot.
 Fidelity is a big one that a lot of flight gurus recommend because they’ve been known to give 50,000 points for certain types of new accounts.